rushvora/PTCGPRerollManager/README.md

 ## Automated IDs from Discord commands
 <img align="right" width="311" height="347" src="https://i.imgur.com/BamGht5.png">

-Using **/SetPlayerID**, player are able to link their ID with their discord account
+Using **/SetPlayerID**, player are able to link their Pocket ID with their discord account

 Once that's done, they can join or leave the list by simply typing **/Active**, **/Inactive**, **/Farm** or **/Leech** and it will **update a GitGist** that all players are linked with _(Note that you can disable leech or ask for specific requirements in config.json)_